moondance-labs/tanssi-docs/builders/toolkit/integrations/oracles/band.md

 [Band Protocol](https://www.bandprotocol.com/){target=\_blank} is a decentralized oracle network that provides reliable, secure, real-time data to smart contracts on various blockchain networks.

-The protocol is built on top of BandChain, an appchain designed to be compatible with most EVM-compatible chains, such as Tanssi EVM appchains, and blockchain development frameworks.
+The protocol is built on top of BandChain, a network designed to be compatible with most EVM-compatible chains, such as Tanssi-powered EVM networks, and blockchain development frameworks.
 The protocol aims to provide a solution that is:

 - Decentralized, leveraging the computational power of a network of validators
 - Flexible, supporting a wide range of data sources and formats, making integrations easy
 - Scalable, designed to handle high volumes of data requests
 - Affordable, allowing users to request data only when they need to and pay the associated fees

 Band protocol is currently deployed on many blockchains ([Moonbeam](https://docs.moonbeam.network/builders/integrations/oracles/band-protocol/){target=\_blank}, for example) across different ecosystems.
-To deploy the oracle onto your appchain, reach out to the [Band Protocol](https://www.bandprotocol.com/){target=\_blank} team directly.
+To deploy the oracle onto your network, reach out to the [Band Protocol](https://www.bandprotocol.com/){target=\_blank} team directly.

-This tutorial will walk through the steps to interact with price feeds using the Band protocol's oracle on the [Tanssi demo EVM-compatible appchain](https://apps.tanssi.network/demo){target=\_blank}.
+This tutorial will walk through the steps to interact with price feeds using the Band protocol's oracle on the [Tanssi demo EVM-compatible network](https://apps.tanssi.network/demo){target=\_blank}.

-## Setup on the Tanssi Demo EVM Appchain {: #setup-on-demo-evm-appchain }
+## Setup on the Tanssi Demo EVM Network {: #setup-on-demo-evm-network }

-The Band Protocol oracle is already deployed on the Tanssi demo EVM appchain and configured to provide prices for the `ETH` and `DOT` tokens.
+The Band Protocol oracle is already deployed on the Tanssi demo EVM network and configured to provide prices for the `ETH` and `DOT` tokens.

 The price feeds are pushed regularly to a smart contract that is accessible at the following address: